Tak783/roundupapp/README.md

 ## How to use
 * Please add your own Access and Authentication Tokens to the scene delegate
+* App works for last seven days of transactions only

 *Note: keychain storage manager will be used in the future. `UserDefaultsAuthenticationStoreManager` is currently in use.
 Provisions for a keychain solution have been made using `AuthenticationStoreManagable`*